Ex-US Rep. George Santos faces sentencing for fraud after duping donors and voters

-CENTRAL ISLIP, N.Y. — (AP) — Disgraced former U.S. Rep. George Santos, who lied about his life story and defrauded donors, faces sentencing in federal court on Friday.
+CENTRAL ISLIP, N.Y. — (AP) — Disgraced former U.S. Rep. George Santos, who lied about his life story and defrauded donors, arrived Friday at a federal court to face sentencing.

-The New York Republican, who served in Congress for barely a year before being ousted in 2023 by his House colleagues, pleaded guilty last summer to federal wire fraud and aggravated identity theft.
+The New York Republican, who served in Congress for barely a year before his House colleagues ousted him in 2023, pleaded guilty last summer to federal wire fraud and aggravated identity theft.

 He admitted to deceiving donors and stealing the identities of nearly a dozen people, including his family members, to fund his winning campaign.
 As part of a plea deal, Santos has agreed to pay roughly $580,000 in penalties in addition to prison time.

-“I’m doing as well as any human being would be doing given the circumstances,” Santos wrote in a text message on Thursday.
-“I will be in court tomorrow, ready to face the music.”
+“I’m doing as well as any human being would be doing given the circumstances,” Santos wrote in a text message on Thursday, adding that he was “ready to face the music.”

 Prosecutors are seeking seven years in federal prison for Santos, arguing in recent court filings that he "remains unrepentant" and has not shown genuine remorse, despite what he claims.